-- Section 140.4(k) Hydronic System Measures - Section 140.4(k)8: Creates a minimum thermal efficiency level of 90 percent for gas fired water heating boiler systems in newly constructed nonresidential and high-rise residential buildings.
-Establishes hot water distribution flow rate, temperature, and supply requirements for high-capacity boiler systems with input capacity between 1-10 MMBtu/h.
+Section 140.4(k) Hydronic System Measures

+• Section 140.4(k)8: The purpose of the change to this Section is to create a minimum thermal efficiency level of 90 percent for gas fired water heating boiler systems in newly constructed nonresidential and high-rise residential buildings.
+The change establishes hot water distribution flow rate, temperature, and supply requirements for high-capacity boiler systems with input capacity between 1-10 million Btu/h.
 There are four added exceptions to this requirement.
 These exceptions remove the following boilers from the thermal efficiency requirements: space heating boilers installed in individual dwelling units, space heating boilers where 25 percent of the capacity is provided by clean or recovered energy, and boilers where 50 percent or more of the design heating load is served using perimeter convective heating or radiant ceiling panels.
 Additionally, gas boilers with input capacity of less than 300,000 Btu/h are not included in the calculation of system input or efficiency.